 - View blueprint pages and summary information on special index pages.

-- Customise blueprint templates to make each blueprint do exactly what you need.
+- Customize blueprint templates to make each blueprint do exactly what you need.

 - Get more blueprints in the Atlassian Marketplace.

-Note: Blueprints do not currently support internationalisation.
+Note: Blueprints do not currently support internationalization.
 This is on our short-term roadmap, as something we want to address soon.
 See our knowledge base article on this issue.

 This is just the beginning.
 Read on to find out about our first three blueprints.

 The Meeting Notes blueprint helps you to plan your meetings and share notes and actions with your team.

 Choose 'Create' > 'Meeting Notes' and let the blueprint take over.
 It supplies the date and page title, and provides instructional text prompting you to enter attendees, agenda items and more.
 Use tasks and @mentions to keep track of attendees and action items.

 See all your meeting notes in one place on the Meeting Notes index page.
 It's easy to find – the blueprint automatically creates a shortcut on your sidebar.